speckits/spectest/README.md

 ## Team Adoption

 1. **Initialize SpecTest** – Run `spectest init` in your test project.
-2. **Start with test planning** – Ask your AI to create test plans for features to test or existing functionality to test.
+2. **Start with planning** – Ask your AI to create test plans for features to test or existing functionality to test.
-3. **Generate tests systematically** – Use the test generation workflow to create Playwright tests from test plans.
+3. **Generate tests systematically** – Use the generation workflow to create Playwright tests from test plans.
-4. **Maintain test quality** – Use test healing and coverage workflows to keep your test suite healthy.
+4. **Maintain test quality** – Use healing and coverage workflows to keep your test suite healthy.
-5. **Grow incrementally** – Each change archives into living test specs that document your test coverage.
+5. **Grow incrementally** – Each change archives into living specs that document your test coverage.
 6. **Stay flexible** – Different teammates can use Claude Code, CodeBuddy, Cursor, or any AGENTS.md-compatible tool while sharing the same test specs.

 Run `spectest update` whenever someone switches tools so your agents pick up the latest test-specific instructions and slash-command bindings.